 The Sidehillgouger says, “People who sleep on the side hill are not on the level.

-Life has not been about all work and no play.
-I to spend many fun, relaxing days with family and friends in the mountains.
-Every time I was home, on weekends or , Anni, the kids and I always found something interesting to do. canoe, climb, bushwhacked to some new place, sle in snow cave, fish in streams seldom visited and things like that. other kids tagging along.
-One of our favorite spots was Shalebanks, a relatively unused warden cabin located near the of the north boundary trail.
-It became like a summer cabin to us, where we had several favorite explor and fish, and spent every night around a large open fire.
-Among our many discoveries were new fossil beds and natural but perfectly rounded rocks.
+Life has not only been about all work and no play.
+I was fortunate to spend many fun, relaxing days with my family and friends in the mountains.
+Every time I was home, either on weekends or in the evenings, Anni, the kids and I always found something interesting to do.
+We canoed, climbed, bushwhacked to some new place, slept in snow caves, fished in streams seldom visited, and countless other things like that.
+Often there were a few other kids tagging along as well.
+One of our favorite spots was Shalebanks, a relatively unused warden cabin located near the start of the north boundary trail.
+It became like a summer cabin to us, where we had several favourite sites to explore and fish, and where we spent every night around a large open fire.
+Among our many discoveries there were new fossil beds and natural but perfectly rounded rocks.

-Often times we organized longer trips, like the spring the whole family the south boundary on crosscountry skis.
-Moving from warden cabin to warden cabin, we completed the168 k trip in ten days.
+Often times we organized longer trips too, like the spring when the whole family travelled the south boundary of Jasper National Park on cross-country skis.
+Moving from warden cabin to warden cabin, we completed the168 kilometre trip in ten days.
 Eva, our youngest, was nine at the time.

-One of the most eventful trips we ever was hanksgiving weekend one year when we rode on horseback into Willow Creek, a warden cabin on the north boundary of the ark.
-During that trip we heard and reported poachers nearby, fiveyearold Eva was pulled into a (very cold) beaver pond by the first large fish she ever hookedand Susi went on an unintended wild gallop on a horse with only one foot in the stirrup unable to swing her other leg over the horses back.
+One of the most eventful trips we ever had was on Thanksgiving weekend one year when we rode on horseback into Willow Creek, a warden cabin on the north boundary of the park.
+During that trip we heard and reported poachers nearby, five-year-old Eva was pulled into a (very cold) beaver pond by the first large fish she ever hooked, and Susi went on an unintended wild gallop on a horse with only one foot in the stirrup, unable to swing her other leg over the horse’s back.

-The wildest momentoccurred when Anni, Eva and I were relaxing in the cabin on the second morning.
+The wildest moment, though, occurred when Anni, Eva and I were relaxing in the cabin on the second morning of our trip.
 Susi and Fred had gone out to play and as we later found out, had found an old root cellar dug into the side of a hill near the cabin.
 Of course they crawled in to explore.
-Suddenly they both back to the cabin yelling, “Daddy, addy, look what we found”
+Suddenly, they both ran back to the cabin yelling, “Daddy, Daddy, look what we found.”

-I took a look at what was in their hands and white.
-One them was holding hand grenade and the other had a couple of sticks of dynamite with nitroglycerin crystals covering the bottom ends.
+I took a look at what was in their hands and turned white.
+One them was holding a hand grenade and the other had a couple of sticks of dynamite with nitroglycerin crystals covering the bottom ends.
 It was obvious that the stuff was very old and probably extremely volatile.
-Aware that the smallest bump could set it off and blow up family, I was scared.
+Aware that the smallest bump could set it off and blow up my family, I was scared.
 I very carefully took the items from the kids and then told everyone to get out of the cabin and as far away from me as possible.
-Slowly I walked down to the bank of the creek and lobbed it quite a distance away for me, into the water.
+Slowly, I walked down to the bank of the creek and lobbed it quite a distance away for me, into the water.

-We found out a week later after reporting the find that the singlehand grenade and full box of dynamite had been left in that root cellar by the Lovt Scout during the Second World War. could have very easily while the kids were playing with it.
-A army was sent out to Willow Creek to get rid of and word was that those guys hadn’t seen anything that old either, so they were sweating doing that job.
+We found out a week later after reporting the find that the single-hand grenade and full box of dynamite had been left in that root cellar by the Lovat Scouts during the Second World War.
+The ammunition could have very easily exploded while the kids were playing with it.
+A disposal unit from the army was sent out to Willow Creek to get rid of the stuff and word was that those guys hadn’t seen anything that old either, so they were sweating doing that job.